 The second time we did it in one take and my camera guy said I shouldn’t touch it.
 I thought that in the end it would be six minutes, but it ended up being 12.
 I’m still tired from that monologue because it took so much out of me!

-I know you trip over a couple of words, but as it’s so emotionally draining it adds to the realism.
+I noticed that you trip over a couple of words, but as it’s so emotionally draining it adds to the scene’s realism.

 Yeah… but we ADR’ed the whole thing as we are down on the beach and the water is reflecting off the cliff wall, so the original sound was terrible.
 That shot really took the wind out of me.
 I thought if that scene wasn’t very good, people would laugh at my son.
 So I just wanted to hand the movie over to them so they could see him surf.
 If it wasn’t something interesting, they wouldn’t watch it.